dariathompson/CV/README.md

 Working well with others is one of the most important skills in any job.
 I believe that learning from other people is the fastest way to build your own understanding.
 I've demonstrated and developed these skills during my previous career in Sales and continue to apply them in group projects at Makers, such as Acebook, Makersbnb in agile teams.
 After graduating Makers I continued to collaborate with other people to do projects and learn together.

 **Quick learner**\
-The Makers Academy bootcamp is only 12 weeks long.
-In that time, I digested a huge amount of information everyday.
+Makers Academy bootcamp is only 12 weeks long and in that short period of time I learnt 3 different languages.
+For our final project we had less than 2 weeks.
+In that time I built understanding of Python, machine learning, Django framework and some knowledge about orbits and space debris.

 Speak English, Russian and Ukrainian